 How Beauty Became a Beast

-The original Ornamental Pear was a variety that went by the name of “Bradford” and while it had beautiful, but smelly, flowers the tree was fruitless and most people willingly overlooked the slightly unpleasant flower smell for the blooms.
-As the trees grew it became apparent that the branching structure of the tree caused it to break under wind and other storms so the hybridizers began to develop varieties with stronger branch structures.
-This is where the issue began, pear trees need another variety of pear to cross pollinate to produce fruit.
-As new varieties appeared on the market and were planted the once fruitless Ornamental Pear started to develop small marble sized pears.
-These pears are simply a mess to clean up for homeowners but birds love them and will happily spread the seeds throughout the area.
-The pears that come up from the seeds have thorns and are prolific bloomers that start producing fruit at a young age which has further acerbated the issue leading to the Ornamental Pear tree being listed as an invasive species in several states plus a plague of baby pears spreading in locations they weren’t planted.
-This is unfortunately how the “King of Spring” turned from a spring beauty into a nightmare of a beast joining the bush honeysuckle, Japanese Barberry and in some states the burning bush as invasive species.
+The original Ornamental Pear was a variety that went by the name of "Bradford," while it had beautiful but smelly flowers, the tree was fruitless.
+Most people willingly overlooked the slightly unpleasant flower smell for the blooms.
+As the trees grew, it became apparent that the tree's branching structure caused it to break under wind and other storms, so the hybridizers began to develop varieties with stronger branch structures.
+This is where the issue started; pear trees need another variety of pear to cross-pollinate to produce fruit.
+As new varieties appeared on the market and were planted, the once fruitless Ornamental Pear developed small marble-sized pears.
+These pears are simply a mess to clean up for homeowners, but birds love them and happily spread the seeds throughout the area.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.